Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Peru’s 2017 phosphate-mining production remained nearly unchanged from the previous year, increasing by only 50,000 MT.

 The country does not hold much phosphate in reserve, and most is located at the Mantaro phosphate deposit.
-Itafos (TSXV:IFOS) subsidiary Stonegate Agricom’s Mantaro mine is located in that region.
-According to the company’s website, the mine has a measured and indicated resource of 39.523 million tonnes grading 10 percent P2O5.
+Itafos (TSXV:IFOS) holds the Mantaro mine, located in that region.
+According to the company, the mine has a measured and indicated resource of 39.523 million tonnes grading 10 percent P2O5.

 Don’t forget to follow us @INN_Resource for real-time news updates!